KristinHelgadottir/Python_data/05_Unruly Knife/README.md

 4. Create to pie-charts, showing the distribution of marital status' in bydel 1, 2 and 3 in year 2000 and 2015

-5. Make a histogram of the age distribution in all of the municipality of Copenhangen
+5. We made a histogram of the age distribution in all of the municipality of Copenhangen